 9/11/18 EDC replies with questions (received)

 10/10/18 PortSide responses to EDC questions are due (and submitted)

 1/8/19 PortSide presented a revised business plan to the EDC during a walkabout of the site

-In 2018, PortSide NewYork has a means to finally fulfill our vision of creating a dynamic, future-focused maritime center with a focus on equity.
-It will be a place for diverse stakeholders - as NYC's waterfront should be.
-This space will make PortSide a year-round facility that is a asset for all sectors of the Red Hook community, an amenity to users of NYC Ferry and Brooklyn Cruise Terminal in Red Hook, and visiting New Yorkers and tourists.
+In 2018, PortSide NewYork has a means to fulfill our long-standing vision of creating a dynamic, future-focused maritime center that combines working waterfront, public access and community development and connects New Yorkers, especially the underserved, to the benefits of their waterfront.
+That is building space that will enable year-round and foul-weather programming, and program growth.
+This will make PortSide a better asset for all sectors of the Red Hook community, an amenity to users of NYC Ferry and Brooklyn Cruise Terminal in Red Hook, and visiting New Yorkers and tourists.